cebamps/advent-of-code-2021/notes.md

  - Defining a common data type between packets and expressions.
  - Folding over the tree of packets annotated with version info.
  - Recursively computing the value of the expression.

+# Day 17

+Part 1 was fun, pen and paper was enough to get the solution in closed form.
+And there would not have been much reuse in part 2 if I had implemented more programmatically.

+In fact, solving part 1 gave me all the material I needed to make part 2 finite.

+Some analysis let me separate the problem of part 2 in two to avoid quadratic effects when going from the test case to the actual input.

+But as a result, I find my solution to part 2 very verbose yet not quite readable.

+I hit a few obstacles along the way.
+The most troubling one turned out to be in the most fundamental piece of the solution, which is the computation of the trajectory.
+When evolving a coordinate, I started with (0, v0), which is the current position and velocity, and evolved that until the velocity dropped to zero.
+But the last steps are `(x_final - 1, 1) -> (x_final, 0)`.
+My unfold dropped the last point, so I considered it stopped at `x_final - 1`.

+For some reason this gave me all the correct trajectories for the test input.

+Of course, after seeing I had too many trajectories and figuring I would check them with a purpose-built debug function, I saw that they were all fine.
+But that helped me pinpoint the root cause.
+I don't know what I would have done if I had too little trajectories :)

+Another funny obstacle I had was that I needed to deduplicate the velocities.
+I didn't think of it at first, but one initial velocity (vx,vy) can hit the area multiple times.